How much does a funeral cost in Australia?

 Prices vary widely between providers for an equivalent service, so it pays to compare.
 As a general pattern, larger multi-branch and premium brands tend to sit higher than small independents.
 A 2019 Gathered Here pricing report found providers with 5 or more branches charged 20.81% above the national average in 2019.
 Some local-sounding brands also share a parent company, so if you are comparing, it is worth checking ownership on ABN Lookup (abr.business.gov.au).
 The corporate vs independent funeral directors guide sets out who owns what.

 The gap shows up most clearly in direct cremation.
-An independent such as Tony Hollands (QLD) advertises a direct cremation from $1,980.
-White Lady lists $7,160 to $8,883 for the same service, depending on the branch and the local crematorium fee.
+An independent including Tony Hollands (QLD) advertises a direct cremation from $1,980.
+White Lady lists $7,160 to $8,782 for the same service, depending on the branch and the local crematorium fee.
 Most of that gap sits in the professional service fee, which reflects a larger provider's branch network, premises and service level rather than the cremation itself.

 Many families contact only one provider.
 Comparing two or three, including one independent, can save thousands.
 A larger provider may still suit some families for reasons like consistency, scale, particular facilities or round-the-clock cover, so weigh price alongside what each one includes.